frc461/Rowdy24/doc/robot/commands/INTAKE_CARRIAGE.md

 ## Execute

-The Intake Carriage command execute method updates the speed based on whether a note is detected within the system, i.e. it stops automatically when a note is detected.
+The Intake Carriage command execute method updates the speed based on whether a note is detected within the system, i.e. it stops automatically when a note is detected, to prevent picking up more than one note.

 ## End